 If you’re familiar with the Amazfit Active line, this is essentially taking the Active 2 watch, and making it bigger (in all the ways).

 This seems like a super compelling offering from Amazfit.
 As I’ve noted in the past, much like COROS, Amazfit does best when they focus on the budget segment.
-Whereas (like COROS), when they try and go upscale, the value prop tends to fall apart.
-In this case, the most appealing aspect of the Active Max for outdoors folks is that it’s got offline mapping and the approximately 170 sport profiles that Amazfit has (though, most of these are just categorization, rather than unique sport detection/metrics features).
+Whereas (like COROS), when they try to go upscale, the value prop tends to fall apart.
+In this case, the most appealing aspect of the Active Max for outdoors folks is that it’s got offline mapping and the approximately 170 sport profiles that Amazfit has (though most of these are just categorization, rather than unique sport detection/metrics features).
 Still, if you need to track Chess, Tug-of-War, and Bucking, it’s there for you.
 Note that the Amazfit Active 2 also had maps, and it’s about $100 (though, with a smaller screen, smaller battery life, etc…).
 Note, I will likely be unable to test the Snow Shoveling sport mode.

 The screen here is definitely large and in charge.
 A pretty significant contrast to the COROS Pace 3, for example, which saw its price recently reduced to $199.